drpatrik/combatris/README.md

 ![screenshots](screenshots/combatris-demo-1.png)

-An as accurate competition version of Tetris as possible with network support so several players can battle against each other using the "official" battle rules.
+An accurate competition version of Tetris allowing several players to compete each other using the "official" rules.

-This is very much work in progress and right now focus is on getting the game elements to work - after that work on the network capabilities will start.
+This is very much work in progress and right now focus is on getting the game elements to work - after that work on the multiplayer support will start.

 **Status**
 - [x] Game is fully playable